Graeme Caughley Travelling Fellowship

 Location of project: Anywhere in the world

-Location of residency: Australia and New ZealandView website Save Need help writing this grant?
+Location of residency: Australia, New ZealandView website Save

 The Fellowship commemorates the work of Dr G.J.
 Caughley, FAA in ecology and wildlife management.
 Dr Caughley was a chief research scientist with the CSIRO Wildlife and Ecology, Canberra, until his death in February 1994.
 The Fellowship is financed through the generosity of his friends and colleagues.